 I think we all do.
 I’ll take a break

-and work on another project, whether it be my blog or a different
+and work on another project, whether it be

 novel or even a short story.
 Usually it helps things to come unstuck.